-We invite applications for five research positions offered in the first cohort starting in April 2017.
+We invite applications for five research positions offered in the second cohort starting in January 2018.
 Each application must comprise

-- transcripts of the records summarizing the candidate’s academic performance
+- transcripts of the records summarizing the candidate’s academic performance, and

-as three separate PDF documents and should be emailed to
+as four separate PDF documents and should be emailed to

 The Carl von Ossietzky University of Oldenburg seeks to increase the proportion of women in science.
 Therefore, women are strongly encouraged to apply for the offered positions.
 According to §21,3 NHG (the law governing universities in the German state of Lower Saxony) female applicants with equal qualification will